Upcycle wooden puzzle pieces in an art activity for preschoolers. This simple painting process is easy to set up for creative fun with paint stamps.

 If the knobs are small, like the ones on these puzzle pieces, you can add a small foam ball or a cork.
 This will provide a bigger handle for toddlers and preschoolers to grasp.

-- Spread some glue on the knob, then push the foam ball onto the knob.
+Spread some glue on the knob, poke a small hole in the ball or cork, then push it onto the knob.

 Guide the play